miurahr/py7zr/docs/advanced.rst

 You can process ``write`` in your custom class.
 The method is called on-the-fly when the py7zr move to extract the target archive file.

-Note: Because the py7zr run in multi-threaded, your custom class should be thread-safe.
+Note: Because the py7zr may run in multi-threaded, your custom class should be thread-safe.

-The py7zr provide the way to stream content without buffering all the archive content in a memory, which causes memory error when extract a large archive.
+The py7zr provide the way to stream content without buffering all the archive content in a memory.

 Example to extract into network storage
 ---------------------------------------